wp-plugins/woocommerce-dynamic-gallery/readme.txt

 == Changelog ==

 = 1.2.0 - 2013/07/01 =
-* Fixed:
+* Fixes :
 	* Activated House Keeping feature setting in plugins Global Settings sub tab.
-* Tweaks:
+* Tweaks :
-	* Updated House Keeping help text with clearer instructions and a clear Warning for those upgrading to the Pro Version
+	* Updated House Keeping help text with clearer instructions and a clear Warning for those upgrading to the Pro Version.

 = 1.1.9 - 2013/06/29 =
 * Features :